melihaltun/quad_7_segment_display_driver/README.md

 The digits are serialized and send to the shift register.
 The register works as a deserializer and drives the 7 segment leds with its parralel outputs.

-Ardunio pins can sink at most 20mA.
+Ardunio digital I/O pins can sink at most 20mA.
 Therefore, current limiting resistors less than 270 ohms are not recommeded.

 The schematic is show below: